 Other kinds of supported and independent accommodation for older people are generally provided on a private basis.
 They include supported residential services and independent living units or serviced apartments in retirement villages, which are regulated under state legislation.

-Providers of supported residential services (SRSs) in Victoria are now regulated by the (the Supported Residential Services (Private Proprietors) Act 2010 (Vic) (“SRS Act”) and Supported Residential Services (Private Proprietors) Regulations 2012 (Vic).
-The purpose of these laws is to protect the safety and wellbeing of residents by establishing minimum standards for the accommodation and care provided in these facilities.
+Providers of supported residential services (SRSs) in Victoria are regulated by the Supported Residential Services (Private Proprietors) Act 2010 (Vic) (“SRS Act”) and the Supported Residential Services (Private Proprietors) Regulations 2012 (Vic).
+The purpose of these laws is to protect the safety and wellbeing of residents by establishing minimum standards for the accommodation and care provided at these facilities.

 Section 5(1) of the SRS Act defines a SRS as premises where accommodation and personal support are privately provided or offered for persons for fee or reward, whether or not the premises are registered under the Act, but does not include a residential care service or a state funded residential care service.

-For further information about SRSs, visit the Victorian Department of Health’s website.
+For further information about SRSs, contact the Victorian Government Department of Health and Human Services’ website (see “Contacts”).